Arkaeriit/macro-asm-builder/README.md

 There is some extra fields you can optionally configure to alter the behavior of the assembler:

 * `start_addr`: The address of the first byte of the output binary.
 Default to 0.
+* `align_pattern`: Pattern of bytes to write when the assembler needs too add some padding.
+Default to null bytes.

 You can find all those informations and more in the ![documentation](https://docs.rs/macro-asm-builder/0.1.0/macro_asm_builder/index.html).